If you run a B2B company and have never considered account-based marketing before, now is the time to start.

 Another important part of creating an ABM campaign is deciding on the right channels to use to promote these campaigns.

-Figure out where stakeholders of your target accounts spend the greatest amount of time when they’re online — is it Facebook, Instagram, Pinterest?
+Figure out where stakeholders of your target accounts spend the greatest amount of time when they’re online — is it Facebook, Instagram, or Pinterest?

 The more you know about their habits when they’re online, the greater your chances of success.